mekomsolutions/openmrs-module-initializer/README.md

 ---

 #### Domain 'concepts'
-The **concept** subfolder contains CSV import files for saving concepts in bulk.
+The **concepts** subfolder contains CSV import files for saving concepts in bulk.
 This is a possible example of its content:
 ```
   concepts/
     \_ diagnoses.csv